ankaAR/bestiario5e/_creatures/rath-modar.md

 ***Special Equipment.*** Rath has a staff of fire, and scrolls of dimension door, feather fall, and fireball.

-***Spellcasting.*** Rath is an 11th-level spellcaster who uses Intelligence as his spellcasting ability (spell save DC 15, +7 to hit with spell attacks).
+***Lanzamiento de conjuros.*** Rath is an 11th-level spellcaster who uses Intelligence as his spellcasting ability (spell save DC 15, +7 to hit with spell attacks).
 Rath has the following spells prepared from the wizard spell list:

-* Cantrips (at will): fire bolt, minor illusion, prestidigitation, shocking grasp
+* Trucos (a voluntad): fire bolt, minor illusion, prestidigitation, shocking grasp

 * 1st level (4 slots): chromatic orb, color spray, mage armor, magic missile